 If you would like to entrust the cleaning of your home or bathroom cleaning to skilled and specialized people, you can place your order in BrighteX right now.
 With high sensitivity and precision, BrighteX introduces you to experienced people in residential cleaning.
 The high quality of the service and the clarity of the service cost are considered to be one of its most important advantages.

 The combination of bleach and acid-based toilet bowl cleaners is also extremely dangerous.
-Some people add bleach to the bowl, but the combination of bleach and acid releases chlorine gas.
-As low as low levels of this irritant can cause irritation of the eyes, nose, and throat, as well as coughing and breathing difficulties.
+Some people add bleach to the bowl, but the combination of bleach and acid releases chlorine gas.levels of this irritant can cause irritation of the eyes, nose, and throat, as well as coughing and breathing difficulties.
 Death can occur at very high levels.

 It is your right to doubt.
 We have proven and professional experience in cleaning services.
 We have been working for years in Canada and our trained team has a mission; to work in high quality.